mkbrechtel/econ101/economic-schools.md

 8. Equity and fairness: The rules and institutions governing the resource must be fair and equitable, ensuring that all stakeholders have a voice and a fair share of the benefits.

 Ostrom's work has had a significant influence on the field of economics, particularly in the areas of environmental economics, public economics, and development economics.
 Her insights into the governance of common-pool resources have been applied to a wide range of contexts, from natural resources to public goods to digital commons.

+## Lerner

+[Abba Lerner](https://en.wikipedia.org/wiki/Abba_Lerner) was an American economist who made significant contributions to the fields of economic theory and economic policy.
+He is best known for his work on the theory of industrial organization, particularly his contributions to the theory of oligopoly and the theory of monopolistic competition.

+Lerner's work on oligopoly challenged the traditional assumption that firms in an oligopolistic market have no incentive to collude and fix prices, as they would be able to gain market share at the expense of their competitors.
+Instead, Lerner argued that firms in an oligopolistic market may have an incentive to collude and fix prices if they believe that their competitors will also engage in collusive behavior, and if they believe that the benefits of collusion outweigh the costs.
+Lerner's work on oligopoly has been influential in shaping modern antitrust policy and has been used to justify the use of competition policy to address market power and promote competition.

+He developed a model of market socialism that combines elements of both market and socialist systems.
+In this model, the government plays a role in setting prices and allocating resources, but the market is still allowed to operate and allocate resources based on supply and demand.
+Lerner's model of market socialism has been influential in shaping modern economic policy and has been used to justify the use of market-based mechanisms to allocate resources in socialist systems.

+The Marshall-Lerner condition is a concept in economics that describes the relationship between the price elasticity of demand and the price elasticity of supply.
+It states that for a firm to be profitable in the long run, the sum of the price elasticities of demand and supply must be greater than one.
+This condition is named after Albert Marshall and Abba Lerner, who independently derived it in the early 20th century.
+The Marshall-Lerner condition is used to analyze the impact of changes in demand and supply on a firm's profitability and to understand the conditions under which a firm can sustain its profits over time.